Guide last updated by Hester Swift, May 2025

 Resolutions

-All General Assembly (GA) resolutions, back to 1946, are on the General Assembly website in the ODS, and in the UN Digital Library.
-In printed form, they appear in the annual title, Resolutions and decisions adopted by the General Assembly (formerly Resolutions adopted by the General Assembly) (United Nations, 1947 - ); this title is held at IALS and is also found on HeinOnline.
+All General Assembly (GA) resolutions, 1946 onwards, are on the General Assembly website, in the ODS, and in the UN Digital Library.
+In printed form, they appear in the annual title, Resolutions and decisions adopted by the General Assembly / Resolutions adopted by the General Assembly (United Nations 1947 - ; held at IALS, online version on HeinOnline).
 In addition, IALS Library has Djonovich's compilation, United Nations resolutions: Series 1, Resolutions adopted by the General Assembly (1946-1985/86), published by Oceana.

-All Security Council (SC) resolutions, back to 1946, are on the Security Council website and also in the ODS and the UN Digital Library.
-They are published annually by the UN in the print title Resolutions and decisions of the Security Council; this is not held at IALS, nor is it on HeinOnline, but is available at UN depository libraries.
-IALS Library has older SC resolutions in the Oceana title, United Nations resolutions.
-Series 2, Resolutions and decisions of the Security Council, compiled by Dusan J. Djonovich.
+All Security Council resolutions, 1946 onwards, are on the Security Council website, in the ODS and in the UN Digital Library.
+They are also published annually in the official compilation, Resolutions and decisions of the Security Council (UN 1946 - ), which is on the UNSC website; it is not held at IALS, but the printed volumes are available at UN depository libraries.
+IALS has a compilation of older SC resolutions by Dusan J. Djonovich, United Nations resolutions.
+Series 2, Resolutions and decisions of the Security Council (Oceana 1988-1992).

 Meeting records